SystemFw/blog/content/staging/paxos-failures.md

 So how do we get around the lack of consistency between `lock` and `unlock`?
 The solution is surprising: we just eliminate `unlock` messages.
-However, we'll need a way to retry Phase 1 even when a previous attempt left some storage servers locked.
+However, we'll need a way to retry Phase 1 even when a previous attempt has left some storage servers locked.

 This is the fourth big idea in Paxos: _lock stealing_.